Buy train tickets from Prague to Krakow, Vienna, Budapest, Berlin, Dresden

 TGV Duplex from Paris Gare de l'Est to Stuttgart & Munich

-Step 2, Munich to Paris by TGV Duplex, an impressive 320 km/h (199 mph) double-deck high-speed train.
+Step 2, Munich to Paris using a TGV Duplex, an impressive 320 km/h (199 mph) double-deck high-speed train.

 TGV Duplex cafe-bar TGV Duplex upper deck 2nd class seats